irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Build(s) to try
 Barebone skills: ICTV armor is heavily favored.
 "Hostage Taker" or First Aid Kits are recommended for health upkeep.
 "Inspire" is handy to have if you have points to spare.
 "Bullseye" is always needed.
 Your general buffs are oriented mostly at your teammates, while you just gain passive buffs, which leads to an overall passive playstyle.

-Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Basic Sniper https://pd2builder.netlify.app/?s=xa0HgF00kF0-9010-61d0&p=0&a=6&t=4&d=3
+Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Basic Sniper https://pd2builder.netlify.app/?s=1G0HgF00oB0-9010-6100&p=0&a=6&t=4&d=3
 This is meant to be something that is close to home for the Sniper Crewchief build in vanilla, though with Gilza's gameplay loop you will be relying on your secondary and melee a lot more.
 But hey, at least sniping is a lot easier as you only need to aim for the body.
 This build is using all barebone skills - ICTV armor, "Hostage Taker", and "Inspire".
 Sniping is favored due to the passive nature of this perk deck, but you can try to rely on any weapons of your choice, with appropriate skill adjustments to this build.
 Weapons to use:
-1600 damage class sniper rifle with any secondary of your choice.
+1300-1600 damage class sniper rifle with either secondary snipers, or a 250 damage class smg, toggled to single to get value from sharpshooter skill subtree, while being switchable to full-auto against bulldozers.
 Flashbangs or zapper grenades, depending on heist length.
-Any melee of your choice, but if you decide to use melee mostly for dozers, 75 damage melee's are the best.
+Any melee of your choice, but the 35-50 damage ones or the electric stun ones would probably feel the best.

 -----